marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-overview.md

 ### Actor reminders

-Actors have actor reminders, but present some limitations involving scalability using the Placement service implementation.
-You can make reminders more scalable by using `SchedulerReminders` in the configuration for your actor application.
+Actors have reminders; the Scheduler service is used by default for actor reminders (which are also used by workflows) to make them more scalable.

+> **Note:** In earlier releases, the Placement service was used for actor reminders.
+This is no longer recommended.

-The `SchedulerReminders` preview feature flag defaults to `true`.
-To disable Scheduler actor reminders, you can manually set it to `false`.
+The `SchedulerReminders` preview feature defaults to `true`.
+To disable actor scheduler reminders, you can set it to `false`.

 ## Try out the jobs API